sd3ph/sd3ph.github.io/README.md

                 <h3>🌟 Highlights</h3>
                 <ul>
                     <li><strong>Research Interests:</strong> Investigating the dynamics of natural and artificial complex systems, with a focus on out-of-equilibrium soft, glassy, and active matter.</li>
-                    <li><strong>Physics at the Interface of AI:</strong> Pioneering 'Generative Physical Intelligence' by integrating fundamental physical laws into novel AI models.
-This involves using high-performance computing and explainable AI to decode molecular information processing, predict material failure, and understand emergent behaviors in living and artificial systems.</li>
+                    <li><strong>Physics at the Interface of AI:</strong> By training models from physical systems, we integrate fundamental physical laws into novel AI models.
+This involves using high-performance computing and explainable AI to decode molecular information processing, predict material failure, and attempts to understand emergent behaviors in living and artificial systems.</li>
                     <li><strong>Teaching and Mentoring:</strong> Engaged in teaching courses such as Mathematics for AI and Intelligent Systems, and mentoring research interns and graduate students.</li>
                 </ul>
             </div>